 Did you know that over 10,000 years ago, the cities of Montreal, Ottawa, and Brockville were actually underwater?
 That’s right!
 These cities that millions of people now call home were once the home of whales, seals and other forms of sea life.
 In the 1000 Islands Aquatarium’s Creation Experience, you can dive deep into the waters of history!
 Submerse yourself in the natural history of the region in Creation, a hands-on experience that lets you trace your way through the ages by following the evolution of rocks like granite, basalt, quartz and limestone.
 Start with ancient igneous rocks made from lava, and make your way to newer sedimentary ones.
 Learn how these changes came to be as video monitors tune you into the story of the geologic creation of this fascinating region, from glaciers two miles deep to the St. Lawrence River and Frontenac Arch.

-The youngest explorers can get to know the ancient Champlain Sea and the marine animals who made their homes there in our salt water touch tank, one of the many interactive explorations in the Aquatarium.
-Intrepid adventurers can dig up the past in a mini archeological site with pieces of a large fossil just waiting to be discovered.
+The youngest explorers can get to know the ancient Champlain Sea and the marine animals who made their homes there in our saltwater tank, one of the many fascinating exhibits in the Aquatarium.
+Intrepid adventurers can dig up the past in a mini archaeological site with pieces of a large fossil just waiting to be discovered.
 Be sure to take in the massive scope of the beluga whale fossil suspended from the upper wall, keeping in mind that these white whales once graced waters a mere 50 miles from this very location on the St. Lawrence River.

 Become a roving reporter: choose 1 of 3 BIG news events from the 1000 islands region to report on.
 We will provide the script and you do the rest!

-Practice your best pose for a photo memory with the largest sturgeon ever caught in the St. Lawrence River.
+Practice your best pose for a photo memory with your choice of specially-themed background photos.
 Don’t forget to smile!

-Capture these moments forever with digital video technology and share it on social media to show friends and family your amazing adventure.
+Capture these moments forever with digital video technology and share them on social media to show friends and family your amazing adventure.
 These two great experiences are included free with your general admission!!

 Our video production studio produces high-quality Green Screen video at lightning speed while you wait; no need to interrupt your adventure to wait for processing or pick up prints.